timescale/docs/cloud/scaling-a-service.md

 Timescale Cloud allows you to resize compute (CPU/RAM) and storage independently at any time.
 This is useful when you need to do something like increasing your storage capacity, but not your compute size.
-You can resize compute and storage in the Timescale Cloud console for any service, including multi-node environments.
+You can resize compute and storage in the Timescale Cloud console for any service, including members of multi-node clusters.

 Storage changes are applied with no downtime, and the new storage capacity is usually available for use within a few seconds.